Garla-mantix/Database_Project/README.md

 *   **Usage**: These are mapped to Keyless Entity Types (`ProductSalesView`, `CategorySalesView`) in EF Core, allowing efficient querying for sales reports.

 ## Known Limitations
-* Only one seeded admin account and no CRUD for new or existing admins.
+* Only one seeded admin account and no CRUD functionality for new or existing admins.
 * Only basic XOR encryption using Base64 for emails.
 * Order status is a static propery which never changes.
 * Limited usability of the paginated listing of orders since we cannot jump between pages.
 * Currently only filtered listing for orders, not for products etc. (E.g. filtering products by category could be useful).
 * Search is only implemented for customer names.
+* No indexing for increased performance yet.

 ## How to use
 1. Install the .NET 8 SDK.